jhui/jhui.github.io/_posts/2017-01-15-Machine-learning-PCA-SVD.markdown

 \end{split}
 $$

-#### Singular value decomposition (SVD)
+### Singular value decomposition (SVD)

+Both methods above solve the PCA using empirical method.
 SVD solves the PCA analytically.
-Before solving the PCA, we first learn how to do Singular value decomposition (SVD).
-SVD decompose a matrix with the general formula:
+Before discussing it in details, we discuss the Singular value decomposition first (SVD).
+SVD decompose a matrix into 3 matrice as:

 $$
 \begin{split}